 INITIATIVE.
 The qualified voters of the city shall have power to propose ordinances to the Board of Aldermen.
-If the Board of Aldermen fails to adopt an ordinance so proposed without any change in substance, the qualified voters may adopt or reject it at a city election.
+If the Board of Aldermen fails to adopt an ordinance so proposed without any change in substance, the qualified voters may adopt or reject it at the next general municipal election.
 Such power shall not extend to the budget or capital program or any ordinance relating to appropriation of money, levy of taxes, levy of a special assessment, zoning, or salaries of city officers or employees.
 No proposed initiative ordinance shall contain more than one subject, which shall be clearly expressed in its title.
 An initiative petition may be utilized to amend or repeal any ordinance other than those excluded above.

 REFERENDUM.
 The qualified voters of the city shall have power to require reconsideration by the Board of Aldermen of any adopted ordinance, except as hereinafter provided.
-If the Board of Aldermen fails to repeal an ordinance so reconsidered, the qualified voters may approve or reject it at a city election.
+If the Board of Aldermen fails to repeal an ordinance so reconsidered, the qualified voters may approve or reject it at the next general municipal election.
 Such power shall not extend to the budget or capital program, or any ordinance relating to appropriation of money, levy of taxes, zoning, or salaries of city officers or employees.
 No referendum shall contain more than one subject, which shall be clearly expressed in its title.

 Section 9.2 COMMENCEMENT OF PROCEEDINGS; PETITIONERS' COMMITTEE; AFFIDAVIT.